SALT-NLP/toxicity-explanation/README.md

 ```
 conda create -n tox_env python=3.7
+conda activate tox_env
 pip install -r requirements.txt
 ```

-Setup should now be complete!
+You can replace tox_env with a custom name!
+Setup should now be complete.

 ### Downloading the Data
 To download the data, please see the README in the data/ directory.